Helena-cpu/holberton-system_engineering-devops/0x00-shell_basics/README.md

 __script 4-listmorefiles: _show files and directories in long list_
 __script 5-listfilesdigitonly: _show files, hidden files and directories with UID and GID in a numerically long list_ __script 6-firstdirectory: _create a directory in / tmp /_
+__script 7-movethatfile: _move a betty file from tmp / to tmp / holberton_